saberland/saber/website/pages/docs/theming.md

 ## Layouts

-Different page will use differents layout component from your theme.
+Different pages will use differents layout components from your theme.

 | Page Type | Example                       | Layout Component |
 | --------- | ----------------------------- | ---------------- |